EleniPistiloglou/DAAR2/README.md

 ## Description

-This project consists of a backend for indexing the content of an uploaded CV into an elastic search database and for interrogating the data base.  <br />
+This project consists of a backend created with Spring Boot for indexing the content of an uploaded CV into an elastic search database and for interrogating the data base.  <br />
 It offers an API for upload and for search by keyword and/or date.